-While it’s already difficult for some people to be with their older loved ones during the holidays, this year, with the COVID-19 pandemic, this will be a reality for many more people.
+While it’s already difficult for some people to be with their older loved ones during the holidays, with the ongoing COVID-19 pandemic, this will be a reality for many more people.

-If you aren’t able to celebrate the holidays with your loved ones in person this year, don’t despair.
-There are many ways you can bring the seasonal joy you’re used to experiencing, even if it looks a little different this year.
+If you choose to celebrate the holidays with your loved ones with a mix of virtual and in-person activities this year, don’t despair.
+There are many ways you can bring the seasonal joy you’re used to experiencing, even if it looks a bit different.

-Here are some of Marjorie P. Lee’s best tips for celebrating the holidays, even if you can’t be together.
+Here are some of Marjorie P. Lee’s best tips for celebrating the holidays, even if some or all your celebration is virtual.

-Throughout the pandemic this year, you’ve likely gotten pretty good at chatting and video calling with your senior loved ones.
+Throughout the pandemic, you’ve likely gotten pretty good at chatting and video calling with your senior loved ones.
 Whether you’ve created a monthly or weekly schedule or something completely different, consider increasing your frequency during the holidays.
-They’d love to hear from you more often, and you can bring them into your holiday celebrations.
+They’d love to hear from you more often, and you can bring them to your holiday celebrations.
 If you decorate your home for Christmas, for example, try to schedule a video call with your loved ones to show them your beautifully decorated winter wonderland.